etai432/klang/README.md

 # Klang Language

-Klang is a statically-typed programming language interpreted using Rust.
+Klang is a dynamic programming language interpreted using Rust.

 ## Language Overview

 - Klang starts running from the first line of code.
 - Indentations are not mandatory, but it is strongly recommended to adhere to formal indentation rules for clean and readable code.
 - Klang has four simple types: bool, number, string, and vector.
-Characters are stored inside strings.
-- Variable declaration: Use `let identifier = value(?)` syntax.
+- Variable declaration: Use `let identifier = value` syntax, variables do not require an initial value.
 - Control flow: Klang uses `<`, `>`, `<=`, `>=`, `==`, `&&`, `||` for control flow.
 - Arithmetic operations: Klang uses `+`, `-`, `*`, `/`, `%` for basic arithmetic operations.
 - If statement: